-DAD was a corporate backed startup in London bringing Homeowners instant access to home repair advice via chat and video calls.
+DAD was a London based startup - backed by the insurance giant Homeserve - bringing homeowners instant access to home repair advice via chat and video calls.

-DAD Experts could then explore and diagnose the problems remotely via video, and in many cased help the Homeowners fix issues live while on the call with them.
-If a fix wasn’t possible while on a call, DAD was able to use a recording of each video call as a job briefing for Tradesman who were booked to visit Customers’ homes.
-This made home visits cheaper and more efficient as our Tradesmen were able to bring the correct tools, materials and parts to every job – and they had a good idea how long it should take in advance of getting to a customer’s home.
+DAD’s experts could then explore and diagnose the problems remotely via video, and in many cases help the homeowners fix issues live while on the call with them.
+If a fix wasn’t possible while on a call, DAD was able to use a recording of each video call as a job briefing for tradesman who were booked to visit customers’ homes.
+This made home visits cheaper and more efficient as our tradesmen were able to bring the correct tools, materials and parts to every job – and they had a good idea how long it should take in advance of getting to a customer’s home.

-I was initially brought in as a Consultant for three days a week to help the founding team develop their idea for applying technology to an as yet un-digitised market.
-We designed and built a proof of concept of what became the DAD service and app and unlocked additional funding from our corporate backers.
-I then joined DAD full-time as their Head of Experience.
+I was initially brought in as a consultant for three days a week to help the founder develop their idea for applying technology to an as yet un-digitised market.
+We designed and built a proof of concept of what became the DAD service and app and unlocked additional funding from our corporate backer.
+I then joined DAD full-time as Head of Product Experience.

-Unfortunately the corporate backers of DAD stopped their funding at the end of 2016, so the company was closed down.
+Unfortunately Homeserve stopped their funding at the end of 2016, so DAD was closed down.